We’re determined to buy the products we need – to sell to customers and for our own use – in a responsible way.

-For the last two years, we've printed all our publications, including the Argos catalogue, on recycled paper or paper from forests certified as well-managed by the FSC (Forest Stewardship Council) or the PEFC (Programme for the Endorsement of Forest Certification).
+Last year we printed all our publications, including the Argos catalogue, on recycled paper or paper from forests certified as well-managed by the FSC® or the PEFC (Programme for the Endorsement of Forest Certification).
+The Argos catalogue continues to be certified by the PEFC scheme, verifying the full chain of custody of our paper throughout our supply chain.
 All our publications can be recycled after use.
-The Argos catalogue is PEFC certified, giving us full chain of custody throughout our supply chain.

-This year, 91% of our timber based products were FSC certified or from other certified or known and legal sources.
-All the new range of garden furniture sold by Argos and Homebase is FSC certified or sourced from suppliers who are members of WWF-GFTN and working towards FSC certification.
+We have progressively increased the percentage of FSC® timber used in Argos and the new range of garden furniture sold by Argos is FSC certified or sourced from suppliers who are members of WWF-GFTN and working towards FSC® certification.